Table of contents

 Once the auction goes through, the trustee sale is complete and the home is foreclosed.
 You no longer own the home and the money that you sunk into the mortgage is now lost.

 In California, judicial foreclosure is actually quite rare, because nonjudicial foreclosures are usually easier.
 The only reason that a bank would take you through judicial foreclosure is if they are trying to recover the deficiency of the home.
 For example, if the property value of our $500,000 example house goes down to $400,000 and you’ve only paid the bank $50,000 in mortgage payments, then you might have a deficiency of $50,000.
-In nonjudicial foreclosure, there’s nothing a bank could do to recover that money.
+In a nonjudicial foreclosure, there’s nothing a bank could do to recover that money.
 But in judicial foreclosure in California, if the house is not your primary residence, the bank could recover the $50,000 through a deficiency agreement.
-Again, the reason that banks in California don’t often pursue judicial foreclosure is because they cannot collect deficiency on a primary residence.
+The reason that banks in California don’t often pursue judicial foreclosure is that they cannot collect deficiency on a primary residence.